 CBD or cannabidiol is also extracted from the cannabis sativa (hemp) plant, but instead of using the seeds, CBD is extracted from the flowers, leaves, stems, and stalks of matured hemp plants.
 CBD can be extracted through several methods including carbon dioxide, ethanol, and even olive oil.
 The extraction method can play a part in the quality of CBD.

 Since hemp and CBD are derived from the same plant and cannabis family, they are often incorrectly marketed as the same thing, but they are actually very different in terms of their properties and benefits.

 So how can you tell the difference between hemp and CBD?

 Many hemp oil products will look like CBD products, adorned with cannabis leaves and the like, but a quick look at the active ingredients will tell you what is actually in the product.
 Hempseed oil will be listed as cannabis sativa seed oil.
 CBD will usually be listed as cannabidiol, full-spectrum hemp, hemp oil, PCR (phytocannabinoid-rich) or PCR hemp extracts.
 Reputable CBD brands will come with a Certificate of Analysis (COA) that details exactly what’s in the product.
 Hemp oil typically does not come with a COA.

-If decided to give cannabidiol (CBD) a try, you may be wondering ‘How do I use CBD?’.
-With an abundance of different types of CBD products — from tinctures and oils to topicals, vaporizers and edibles it can be hard to decide which is best for you, how much should you take and how you should use it.
+If you decided to give cannabidiol (CBD) a try, you may be wondering ‘How do I use CBD?’.
+With an abundance of different types of CBD products — from tinctures and oils to topicals, vaporizers, and edibles it can be hard to decide which is best for you, how much should you take, and how you should use it.